haeward/macvimswitch/README.md

    - Go to System Preferences → Security & Privacy → Privacy → Accessibility
    - Add and enable macvimswitch

-2. Important setup before first use:
+2. Important first-time setup:
-   - Manually switch between your Chinese input method and ABC input method once
+   - Disable the "Use Shift to switch between English and Chinese" option in your input method settings
-   - This helps the system remember your Chinese input method and ensures the Shift switching feature works properly
+   - You can select your preferred Chinese input method from the status bar menu

 3. The app will automatically start on system login
 4. Click the keyboard icon in the status bar to:
    - View instructions
+   - Select your preferred Chinese input method
-   - Enable/Disable Shift key switching
+   - Enable/Disable Shift key switching (enabled by default)
    - Quit the application

 ## Important Notes

-1. If you enable the Shift key switching feature, make sure to disable the "Use Shift to switch between English and Chinese" option in your input method settings
+1. Make sure to disable the "Use Shift to switch between English and Chinese" option in your input method settings to avoid conflicts
 2. The app requires accessibility permissions to function properly
 3. A system restart might be required after granting permissions